Golf Club Types & Uses: A Complete Guide

 Heavier driver heads are more suited for players with faster swings, as they will help them achieve longer distances and enhanced ball speed.
 Lighter driver heads are better used by slow to moderate swingers, as they help them get the ball airborne off the tee more easily and swing faster.

-There are many flex ratings for driver shafts (as with most club types); these include stiff (S), extra stiff (XS), regular (R), and Senior (A).
+There are many flex ratings for driver shafts (as with most club types); these include stiff (S), extra stiff (XS), regular (R), and Seniors (A).
 Some more extra stiff drivers can go as high as the XXS and XXXS drivers (The stiffest shafts with the lowest flex degrees).
 Moreover, there are types of drivers specific for women called light flex or ladies flex (L).

 Choosing the right flex rating for your club is optimal for achieving the best shots; stiffer shafts are more suited for fast swingers and experienced golfers, while more flexible ones can help slow swingers and average golfers achieve more distance.